abdfaizaan/Github-Copilot/Labfiles/Introduction-to-GitHub-Copilot.md

 - Enterprise owners can allow some or all of the organizations in the enterprise to access Copilot.
 - Owners of organizations that have been granted access to Copilot can assign GitHub Copilot Enterprise seats to some or all members of their organization.

-When access to Copilot has been enabled, features such as the ability to use Copilot on GitHub.com, can be configured.
+When access to Copilot has been enabled, features such as the ability to use Copilot on GitHub.com can be configured.
 Features are enabled or disabled at the enterprise or organization level:

 - Enterprise owners can set Copilot features to be enabled or disabled for all organizations in the enterprise that have access to Copilot.
-Alternatively, they can allow each organization to set its own policy for each feature.
+Alternatively, they can allow each organization to set its policy for each feature.
 - If the enterprise owner has permitted it, organization owners can enable or disable Copilot features for their organization.

+### Summary

+We learned about GitHub Copilot, an AI-powered coding assistant that integrates with IDEs to provide real-time code suggestions, explanations, and refactoring support.
+We explored its Individual, Business, and Enterprise plans, understanding their features, security enhancements, and management options to improve developer productivity and streamline coding workflows across organizations.

 Click on **Next** from the bottom right to start with the lab.